gigasquid/gigasquid.github.io/source/_posts/2013-12-02-neural-networks-in-clojure-with-core-dot-matrix.markdown

 ### Generalized update weights / connection strengths

-We can make a simliar update-weights function that calculate the errors and returns back a new network with the updated weights
+We can make a similiar update-weights function that calculate the errors and returns back a new network with the updated weights

 ```clojure